How we can help

 AEIOU Foundation specialises in delivering early intervention for children with autism who are aged from 2 – 6 years.
 Each child is supported with an individualised plan to develop essential life skills, establishing independence, confidence and inclusion.

-Children receive high quality, consistent early intervention, delivered by a transdisciplinary team.
-This team, comprised of multiple professionals shares responsibility by planning, developing and implementing supports for children and families.
+Children receive high quality, consistent early intervention, delivered by a transdisciplinary team including behaviour therapists, occupational therapists, speech and language pathologists and educators.
+This team is responsible for planning, developing and implementing individual supports for children and families.

-It’s our priority to support your whole family unit, so parents and carers at AEIOU receive regular support and training opportunities, which means you can tools, and develop skills to achieve therapy goals in the home.
+It’s our priority to support your whole family unit; parents and carers at AEIOU receive regular training which help you achieve therapy goals in the home and community.

 Young children with autism who receive the recommended early intervention have a much greater chance, later in life, of living independently, securing employment and developing meaningful and lasting friendships and relationships with long-term research showing benefits for children as they grow and develop (Howlin, 1997).